Discovering Hierarchy-Grounded Domains with Adaptive Granularity for Clinical Domain Generalization: Experiments

-Lastly, we compare the training time of \model{} with two other clinical-specific domain generalization baselines, ManyDG and SLDG.
-All runtimes are measured on a NVIDIA L40S GPU.
+\textbf{Runtime Analysis} Next, we compare the training time of \model{} with two other clinical DG baselines, ManyDG and SLDG, as shown in Table~\ref{tab:runtime}.
+All runtimes are measured on an NVIDIA L40S GPU.
 We find that an iterative training strategy effectively balances computational overhead and performance for the entire framework.
 We observe that \model{} requires a training time comparable to SLDG, since both rely on iterative parameter updates that reduce the frequency of model adjustments during inference.
-Interestingly, ManyDG consumes more time than the other methods, primarily because its domain assumption spawns numerous latent domains for subsequent computations.
+ManyDG consumes more time than others, primarily because its domain assumption spawns numerous latent domains for subsequent computations.